-We use a national risk assessment - the National Risk Register - which is reviewed periodically by government, to help guide our assessment and local knowledge from our multi-agency partners to ensure that our assessment is relevant for Gloucestershire.
+We use a national risk assessment - the National Risk Register - to help guide our assessment and local knowledge from our multi-agency partners to ensure that our assessment is relevant for Gloucestershire.

 The completed risk assessment is used to help prioritise the work we do to ensure emergency preparedness.
 It can also help you be prepared - being prepared can help reduce the effects on people's lives, reduce the need for support from others and enable you to support the vulnerable members of your community